LitRidl/EdenVim/README.md

 #### Full Example to Copy and Paste

-Here's how it all comes together in your `home.nix` file, assuming you're using `home-manager` and `EdenVim`:
+Here's how it all comes together in your `home.nix` file, assuming you're using `home-manager`:

 ```nix
 { pkgs, config, lib, ... }: